mjang/documentation-theme-jekyll/index.md

 <br>

 > Now you know what it's all about let's get going!
-Don't be shy about feedback - the more we hear from you about what works and what doesn't the better the features you care about will be.
+Don't be shy about feedback - the more we hear from you about what works and what doesn't, the better the features you care about will be.
 > <p class="center"><a href="{{ site.baseurl }}/overview/get-started/" class="btn btn-secondary"><i class="material-icons">build</i>quick start</a></p><br>